-Outstanding items in continued negotiation are set forth more fully below.
+Outstanding items requiring further negotiation and/or action by City bodies or third parties are set forth more fully below.

-As previously detailed, both Projects will benefit from one or more of three proposed amendments: two LDR amendments and one text amendment to the Comprehensive Plan.
-All three items must be approved by the City Commission, with anticipated first reading at the May 4, 2022 City Commission meeting, and the Comprehensive Plan amendment is to be reviewed and approved by the State of Florida.
+As previously detailed, both Projects would benefit from one or more of three proposed amendments: two LDR amendments and one text amendment to the Comprehensive Plan.
+The LDR amendments were discussed and approved by the Planning Board on April 26, 2022 and approved by the City Commission at First Reading on May 4, 2022.
+Additionally, the Comprehensive Plan amendment is to be reviewed and approved by the State of Florida.
 The Integra Project does not require any amendment for financial terms to remain as currently reflected.
 If the required parking and/or Comprehensive Plan amendments do not succeed, the TPC Project will need to be adjusted by decreasing office and/or residential square footage (or by eliminating the residential component altogether) with corresponding decreases to the rental payments (to be negotiated) to remain viable.